 Who should and who shouldn't consider getting this breed of dog, what's the perfect Coonhound owner in your opinion?

-Lastly, what is your most memorable client and sale, and why?
+Lastly, what are your most memorable client and sale, and why?

 We breed for the crosses that will have the best temperament, tracking, and treeing abilities possible.
 These crosses come from any number of our dogs and are available throughout the year.